awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-edit.md

 # Editing a Container Policy<a name="policies-edit"></a>

 You can edit the permissions in the default container policy, or you can create a new policy that replaces the default policy\.
-It takes 5 minutes for the new policy to become effective\.
+It takes up to five minutes for the new policy to take effect\.

 **To edit a container policy \(console\)**